 HOW TO CREATE COMFORT FOOD DURING UNCOMFORTABLE TIMES

 Everyone has their own familial favorite.
-One common denominator for survival of spirit at the table is food that is nourishing and eaten ritualistically, along with harmony of flavors direct from the earth, which ground’s us.
-This is what we need to teach our children so that they have a sense of familiarity and security around eating that will provide them with certain calm during “hard times”
+One common denominator for survival of spirit at the table is food that is nourishing and eaten ritualistically, along with harmony of flavors direct from the earth, which grounds us.
+This is what we need to teach our children so that they have a sense of familiarity and security around eating that will provide them with a feeling of calm during “hard times”

-It is never too early to influence the choices that your children will make later in life especially when it comes to healthy food choices.
+It is never too early to influence the choices that your children will make, later in life, especially when it comes to healthy food choices.
 City children today are lucky to have exposure to many different types of foods.
 In my work as a private chef, I have seen young children eating hummus, yogurt, pesto, poached eggs, mushrooms, broccoli, and seaweed chips.
 I firmly believe that the apple doesn’t fall far from the tree with respect to eating habits.
-As parents we really need to take the responsibility of exposing our children to healthy food that become part of their daily menus.
-Shop mindfully and prepare consciously.
+As parents we really need to take the responsibility for exposing our children to healthy foods that become part of their daily menus.
+Shop mindfully, and prepare consciously.
 It will be a gift that you give your children for life.

 In order to FACE the present and future financial, food and health challenges we must teach our children how to incorporate ritual into their life at the table.
 This is not a religious issue.
 It is a matter of sanctifying our very existence on this earth and living a life of grace, instead of gluttony and greed.
 FACE:Food that is Flavorful, Affordable, Clean and Eco-conscious.